 Tesamorelin is a synthetic analog of growth hormone-releasing hormone (GHRH) and comprises 44 amino acids and a trans-3-hexenoic acid group.
 The peptide promotes weight loss and can be used with medical recommendations only.
-Theratechnologies was the first organization who manufactured the peptide with the brand name of EGRIFTA.
+Theratechnologies was the first organization that manufactured the peptide with the brand name of EGRIFTA.

 The importance of growth-hormone-releasing-hormone

 The hypothalamus in the brain secretes GHRH.
-Hypothalamus is a significant gland that regulates diverse physiological functions including hormonal release and regulation of body temperature.
-The secreted GHRH in turn stimulates the release of growth hormone (GH) from the pituitary gland of our body.
+Hypothalamus is a significant gland that regulates diverse physiological functions, including hormonal release and regulation of body temperature.
+The secreted GHRH, in turn, stimulates the release of growth hormone (GH) from the pituitary gland of our body.

 The efficiency of the peptide depends on the amino acid composition of GHRH combined with 3-hexanoic acid moiety.
 The moiety works like a plant metabolite and hence is safe for ingestion.
 Tesamorelin was approved for use in November 2010.
-The peptide helps to lose fat in HIV patients as the antiretroviral drugs often induce lipodystrophy.
+The peptide helps to lose fat in HIV patients as the antiretroviral substances often induce lipodystrophy.
 Bodybuilders and fitness enthusiasts also use it to lose abdominal fat upon regular use.

 How does Tesamorelin work?